kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 ## Abstracting a Problem as a Function
-In our previous lessons, we have been using some built-in functions such as `print()`, `int()` and `input()`.
-We also have started using other functions provided by `math` library, particularly the `sqrt()` function.
-There are many other functions provided in the `math` library.
-However, our focus now is on how can we create our own user-defined function or our own custom function.
-Let's say, what if you want to create a function to compute the cadence of your cycling app.
-Recall previously, that we wrote the following code in our cycling chatbot.
+In our previous lessons, we have been using some built-in functions such as `print()`, `int()`, and `input()`.
+We also started using other functions provided by the `math` library, particularly the `sqrt()` function.
+There are many other functions provided in the math library.
+However, our focus now is on how we can create our own user-defined function or our own custom function.
+For instance, what if you want to create a function to compute the cadence of your cycling app?
+Recall previously that we wrote the following code in our cycling chatbot.

 ```python
 steps_inp: str = input("how many push you did on the pedal within 30 seconds? ")